DirectJava/cse15l-lab-reports/index.md

 Part II: Download Git into VS Code and Connecting

   Step 1: Download Git
-  Using this link:..., students will be able to download the git for their VS Code and on the link, download the latest version of GIT.
+  Using this link: https://gitforwindows.org/, I was able to download git for my VS Code and on the link, I managed to download the latest version of GIT.
 ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(38).png)

-  Step 2: Head down to VS Code and then hit "Ctrl", "Shift", and "P" simultaneously.
-Then type in "Terminal: Select Default Profile", which should produce different terminal options.
-Be sure to click Git Bash.
+  Step 2: I headed down to VS Code and then I hit "Ctrl", "Shift", and "P" simultaneously.
+Then I typed in "Terminal: Select Default Profile", which should produce different terminal options.
+I also clicked Git Bash.
 ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(39).png)

-  For more info on setting up, follow this link: https://stackoverflow.com/a/50527994
+  For additional help, I followed this link: https://stackoverflow.com/a/50527994

 Part III: Testing the program

    Step 1: Logging in
-   First, copy and paste (or type) this in to the terminal: ssh cs15lsp23zz@ieng6.ucsd.edu.
-Then, replace the zz with the 2 letters in the account (if you have one, if not, follow this link: https://sdacs.ucsd.edu/~icc/index.php to form your CSE 15L password).
+   First, I copied and pasted (or typed) this in to the terminal: ssh cs15lsp23zz@ieng6.ucsd.edu.
+Then, I replaced the zz with the 2 letters in the account (if I have one, if not, follow this link: https://sdacs.ucsd.edu/~icc/index.php to form my new CSE 15L password).

    ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(40).png)
-   Disclaimer: Your account may not work with "-202" after the "ieng6" as the network may be fixed in the future
+   Disclaimer: My account did not work witout the "-202" after the "ieng6" because the network system was not cooperating.

-   Once successfully logged in, you should have this message: The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
+   Once I successfully logged in, this message displayed on my screen: The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-Then, click yes in order to continue the work space as it will shown in Step 2.
+I clicked yes in order to continue the work space as it will shown in Step 2.

    Step 2: Leading to the workspace
-   In this step, you will be able to test cases to see what outcomes can we get out of what we learned in the 1st 2 lectures.
-In order to do that, test by inputting commands shown in this photo:
+   In this step, my job is to test cases to see what outcomes can we get out of what we learned in the 1st 2 lectures.
+In order to do that, I tested by inputting commands shown in this photo:
    ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(41).png)

    Here is another example:
    ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(42).png)

+   Other functions such as ls <directory> or other ls functions, I was unable to get it work because I either did it wrong or I wasn't sure what the instructions were saying.

    Disclaimer: This instructions may not be perfect.
 If you are still struggling with any steps, be sure to contact Professor Joe Politz (jpolitz@ucsd.edu) or reach out to the TAs.